ropensci/spiro/README.md

 The goal of `spiro` is to enable a fast and standardized workflow with raw data from cardiopulmonary exercise testing.
-The package provides simple tools for data import, processing, summary and visualisation.
+The package provides simple tools for data import, processing, summary and visualization.

 > WARNING: This package is currently under development.
 At the moment, I
-> recommend to use it for demonstrational or testing purposes only.
+> recommend to use it for demonstration or testing purposes only.
 When
 > using `spiro` for scientific analyses, make sure to state the exact
 > package version, as at this stage of development the package’s
 > functions may undergo major changes.